Life Unflaked

 You can accomplish this in many ways.

-For example – I have a pretty simple, very un-Pinteresty sanitizing station / face mask organizer I made from stuff I already had.
+For example – I have a pretty simple, very un-Pinteresty sanitizing station / hanging face mask organizer I made from stuff I already had.
 And luckily, mine is in the garage so no need for it to match any decorations or look super cute.

 But I’ve seen some cool ones online and Etsy has some really cute ones.
 I’ll link them at the end of this post so you can check them out.

 As an Amazon Associate (and through my other affiliate links) I earn from qualifying purchases.
 It doesn’t cost you anything extra and may help my blog break even one day (it could happen).
+For questions, see my full disclosure policy.

 Keep Dirty Face Masks Separate from Clean Ones

-More important than the Pinterest-y-ness of your face mask organizing and sanitizing station is a dirty mask basket or bin to collect the used masks and keep the laundry part of the system organized.
+More important than the Pinterest-y-ness of your hanging face mask organizing and sanitizing station is a dirty mask basket or bin to collect the used masks and keep the laundry part of the system organized.
 And to keep dirty masks away from clean ones.

 But even an open bag would probably require two hands, and I can’t expect miracles from my family.
 They’ll just “pretend” their mask is clean or throw it near (but not in) the holder.
 So we’re just using an open-top empty plastic bin for our dirty mask basket.